 Hampton History Museum is back with another great line-up of FREE Family Fun for their Second Saturday Family Day!
-The theme this month is "Digging Up Hampton: Paleontology and Archaeology".
+The theme this month is "Women of WWII".

 Cost: This 2nd Saturday Family Event is free and takes place in the museum's Great Hall and courtyard.
 Admission to tour the museum galleries is a special $3 rate on 2nd Saturdays.

 photo courtesy of the 1st WAC Separate Battalion, Able Company